 If you contact a creditor to explain that you’re in financial difficulties and you’re seeking help from a debt advice organisation, most companies will give you at least 30 days' breathing space.
 They should also do this if you can show that you’re making an effort to sort out your debts.

-You could do this if you’ve called our Helpline or used our online advice tool, Debt Remedy.
+You could do this if you’ve spoken to us or used our online debt advice tool.

 During this time they should put a hold on letters and phone calls demanding payment.
 They may not be able to stop all contact; some letters must be sent by law, so a creditor may be unable to stop statements being sent.